jonasjohansson/11.igem.se/pages/wiki/about/attributions.md

 **Leif Handberg**.
 Associate Professor at the Division of Media Technology and Interaction Design.
 Granted us access to the R1 nuclear reactor at KTH for the Synthetic Biology Art Exhibition.

 **International Committee**.
-Karolinska Institutet.
+Medicinska Föreningen.
 Gave us the financial support to organize a coffee hour at Karolinska Institutet, which allowed us to promote the iGEM competition, our Art Exhibition, and recruit people for the ambassador program.

 **Jasper Bloemen**.
 Founder of Glimps bio fabrication lab in Ghent.
 Visited us and presented their work, and has since then been supporting and co-creating the 2020 summer education initiative.